tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

 # <a href="/api.html">Core API</a> <a class="github" href="https://github.com/tbranyen/diffhtml/tree/master/packages/diffhtml"><i class="fa fa-github"></i></a>

-This documentation covers the core public API.
-This page stays up-to-date with the latest version.
-All of these methods work in the browser, with JSDOM, and directly in Node.

 ``` sh
 npm install diffhtml
 ```

+This documentation covers the core public API and is central to the framework.
+All methods work in the browser, with JSDOM, and directly in Node.
+You use this to construct the Virtual DOM, synchronize changes, and patch the DOM.

-Some diffHTML lingo to be aware of:
+Some lingo to be aware of:

 - **Transaction**: A class structure which represents a set of changes to the DOM.
 - **VTree**: Virtual Tree, represents the shape of a DOM node, Component, etc. These objects are created when diffHTML first loads and help regulate memory usage.
 - **Mount**: Most commonly a DOM node that you want to update, but can also be VTrees and other types.